streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 the JSON response with [`jq`](https://jqlang.org/) like so:

     ```shell
-    # Note: There should only be one job running
+    # Note: There should only be one infinitely running job
     RUNNING_JOB_ID=$(curl -s localhost:8081/jobs/ | \
       jq -r '.jobs[] | select(.status == "RUNNING") | .id')